By: Nova A.

 The outline of the essay is the skeleton that you will fill out with the content.
 Both outline and relevant content are important for a good essay.
 The content you will add to flesh out the outline should be credible, relevant, and interesting.

 The outline structure for the essay is not complex or difficult.
-No matter which type of essay you write, you either use an alphanumeric structure or decimal structure for outline.
+No matter which type of essay you write, you either use an alphanumeric structure or a decimal structure for the outline.

 Below is an outline sample that you can easily follow for your essay.